Free ways to learn GIS

 In GIS, the two main GIS certifications that employers look for are GISP and Esri Technical Certification.
 Both certification programs expect a level of proficiency in GIS and test your skill level:

 - Geographic Information Systems Professional (GISP) requires at least 4 years of full-time experience in GIS, contributions to the GIS community and to pass the GISCI Geospatial Core Technical Knowledge Exam.

 - Esri Technical Certification (Desktop, Developer, and Enterprise) is completely knowledge-focused and exam-based.

 Because these give the extra credentials you need, they help separate you from the crowd.
-It’s often not a bad idea to invest some time and money to any of these options.
+It’s often not a bad idea to invest some time and money in any of these options.